AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/README.md

 ## Excel Directions
-Detailed instructions and all calculations performed in this project can be found by clicking [this link.].
-FINISH
+Detailed instructions and all calculations performed in this project can be found by clicking [this link](https://github.com/AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/blob/main/Raw%20Data:Excel%20Directions%20MiniProject%233%20-%20Adam%20Shmanske.xls).